ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 layout: tutorial
 title: Customize Your Ionic App With Sass
 header_sub_title: Use the powerful of Sass to for more flexibility
+news: Checkout the <a href="/docs/components/">Components</a> section to see what Ionic already has
 ---

 Customizing Ionic With Sass